-It’s quite common for dogs to eat their own poop (it affects around 16% of dogs), and there are lots of possible causes.
+It’s quite common for dogs to eat their own poop.
+This condition actually affects around 16% of dogs, and there are lots of possible causes.
 While most are behavioral and can be fixed with time and patience, there are a few medical causes you might want to consider, too.
 Let’s look at the reasons that your dog may be eating their feces.

 Any disease or condition that increases the palatability of a dog’s stool could increase coprophagia.
 This includes digestive tract disturbances and nutrient absorption difficulties.
-Common conditions that cause coprophagia are exocrine pancreatic insufficiency (the body struggles to digest fat, meaning that dogs are left hungry and with fat in their faeces- they’ll often try to eat it to have a ‘second go’ at the fat) and bacterial overgrowth in the gut.
+Common conditions that cause coprophagia are exocrine pancreatic insufficiency.
+This is when the body struggles to digest fat, meaning that dogs are left hungry and with fat in their feces.
+They’ll often try to eat it to have a ‘second go’ at the fat, and bacterial overgrowth in the gut.